yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_open_logging.md

 The open traffic event log combines the data from:

 * Transaction event log – This log contains a summary of transactions in JSON format.
-For more details on the transaction event log, see [Transaction event log settings](log_event_settings).
+For more details on the transaction event log, see [Transaction event log settings](/docs/apigtw_ref/log_global_settings/#transaction-event-log-settings).
 * Traffic monitor – This log contains detailed traffic monitoring information including transaction payloads, policy paths, and so on.
 This data is stored in a proprietary OpsDB format.
-For more details on traffic monitor, see [*Traffic monitoring settings* on page 1](traffic_monitor_settings).
+For more details on traffic monitor, see [Traffic monitoring settings](/docs/apigtw_ref/monitor_traffic_events_metrics/#traffic-monitoring-settings).

 The combined data is written to an open traffic event log file in JSON format.
-The JSON schema is described in [Open logging schema](schema) and is available in your installation at `INSTALL_DIR/apigateway/system/schemas/logging/openLogging.json`.
+The JSON schema is described in [Open logging schema](/docs/apigtw_admin/open_logging_schema/) and is available in your installation at `INSTALL_DIR/apigateway/system/schemas/logging/openLogging.json`.

 Transaction payloads are stored separately (if payload storage is enabled) and are linked to the open traffic event log files by ID.
 Payload files are named as follows: